 Founded in honor of all those impacted by the Parkland, FL tragedy of 2018, Parkland Cares provides funding and awareness for trauma care and mental health services by awarding grants to local non-profit agencies who provide counseling for those in the South Florida community affected by trauma.

 Starting just days after the February 2018 tragedy in Parkland, FL, Parkland Cares began by connecting MSD students, teachers, staff, and the greater community with mental health counseling and therapy to help them recover from the trauma of that tragic day.
 Based on the success of its funding trauma informed care, and to honor those affected by that day, Parkland Cares expanded its mission in 2021 to begin providing grant funding to local nonprofits providing mental health services anywhere in the South Florida region.
-As we celebrate reaching an incredible milestone of awarding ONE MILLION DOLLARS in grant funding to local nonprofits, Parkland Cares will continue to expand its model throughout South Florida to serve more residents impacted by trauma.
+As we celebrate reaching an incredible milestone of awarding over 1.1 Million Dollars in grant funding to local nonprofits, Parkland Cares will continue to expand its model throughout South Florida to serve more residents impacted by trauma.
 While our mission has expanded, our name remains the same , to honor those whose recovery should motivate others to say: I can heal too.